 Companies have options on where to spend their resources.
 Selecting a sperm bank whose primary business is reproductive tissue banking ensures that you are receiving the full benefit of their staff's focus and resources.

-Does the sperm bank employ full-time genetic counselors?
+Does the sperm bank employ full-time professionals trained in genetics?

-Genetic counselors play an important role in screening donor applicants as well as assisting clients with questions regarding their donor's family medical history and following up outcome of insemination and pregnancy reports.
-Ask your sperm bank if they have full-time genetic counselors on staff (not just as consultants).
+Reproductive genetic specialists play an important role in screening donor applicants as well as assisting clients with questions regarding their donor's family medical history and following up outcome of insemination and pregnancy reports.
+Ask your sperm bank if they have full-time reproductive genetic specialists on staff (not just as consultants).

-CCB: California Cryobank has had full-time genetic counselors on staff since 1990.
+California Cryobank has had full-time reproductive genetic specialists on staff since 1990.